-Let's make sure you're set up to deploy Unison code to the Cloud and familiar with the basic workflow.
+Let's make sure you're set up to deploy Unison code to the Cloud and are familiar with the basic workflow.
 In this exercise, you'll deploy a simple, pre-made HTTP service that responds with a greeting message.

 📚 What we'll cover